go-go-dojo/dispatch-system/README.md

 - ~~Unit tests~~
 - ~~Replace the switch case in driverRepository.handleRequestChannel with a Registry~~
-- Periodic updates to the passenger upon a successful trip request
+- Replace channel logic with mutexes in DriverRepository so that the server can return to the client via http.
+This might invalidate the need for the registry pattern previously implemented.
+- Client can request trip updates
 - Mock driver/passenger applications to visualize working application

 ?
 Assign a driver to a passenger only upon driver acceptance